wp-plugins/medialink/readme.txt

 Music set='music'

 * (WordPress > Settings > General Timezone) Please specify your area other than UTC.
 For accurate time display of RSS feed.

+* When you move to appearance> widget, there is a widget MediaLinkRssFeed.
+If you place you can set this to display the sidebar link the RSS feed.

 Customization 2